-Leslie James Meaden Nind was born in 1925, an only child to Walter Fredrick Nind and Emma Sarah Nind (Previously Tarrent) When Les was aged 13, his father got him a job to work in a Butchers, where he earned 12’6 (62.5p).
-A Job he didnt enjoy, as he had to walk to Stanwell and back to deliver goods.
+Leslie James Meaden Nind was born in 1925, an only child to Walter Fredrick Nind and Emma Sarah Nind (Previously Tarrent).
+When Les was aged 13, his father got him a job to work in a Butcher, where he earned 12’6 (62.5p).
+A Job he didn’t enjoy, as he had to walk to Stanwell and back to deliver goods.

 Les then got a job in the Co-op, which paid him a little more.
-There he stayed, until aged 19, Les was sent to India to join the war effort.
-He joined the Fourteenth Army, and spent his time in India doing Jungle training.
-From India, the Fourteenth Army were sent to various parts of Asia to fight the Japanese.
-War ended in 1945, but wasn’t until 1947 Les was shipped home.
+There he stayed until, aged 19, Les was sent to India to join the war effort.
+He joined the Fourteenth Army and spent his time in India doing Jungle training.
+From India, the Fourteenth Army was sent to various parts of Asia to fight the Japanese.
+War ended in 1945, but it wasn’t until 1947 Les was shipped home.

 In 1950, Les married his childhood sweetheart, Joan Buck.

 Les then got a job with London Transport as a Bus driver.
-At this time, Les decided to dabble in a bit of painting, to help him forget the horrors of war.
-He found out was was actually quite good at it.
+At this time, Les decided to dabble in a bit of painting to help him forget the horrors of war.
+He found out he was actually quite good at it.
 He entered a painting in an exhibition, which then got him noticed.
-He set up an art group with the London Transport Workers, and had paintings which were hung at the London Transport Art Show in Charing Cross.
-Les became quite a celebrity at this time, featuring in many papers of the day, photographers would follow him to his bus to get picture.
-Consequently he became known as the bearded busman.
+He set up an art group with the London Transport Workers and had paintings which were hung at the London Transport Art Show in Charing Cross.
+Les became quite a celebrity at this time, featuring in many papers of the day; photographers would follow him to his bus to get a picture.
+Consequently, he became known as the bearded busman.

-The story Les tells for having a beard:- The green bus drivers got a pay rise, and the red buses didn’t.
+The green bus drivers got a pay rise, and the red buses didn’t.
 Unions were very influential in those days, so the drivers of the red buses went on strike.
-Been a bus driver then, meant you also had a strict dress code, you had to be smart and clean shaven to be a bus driver.
+Being a bus driver then meant you also had a strict dress code; you had to be smart and clean-shaven to be a bus driver.
 So whilst on strike, Les grew a beard in defiance.
-As the strike went on, he was asked by his colleagues, “when will you shave your beard off?”
-Les replied “When we win the strike”.
+As the strike went on, he was asked by his colleagues, “When will you shave your beard off?”
+Les replied, “When we win the strike”.
 They never won the strike.
 Les has had a beard ever since.
-Infact, some of the public were so upset that he kept his beard, while driving his bus, that they would stand in front of Les’s bus in protest.
+In fact, some of the public was so upset that he kept his beard while driving his bus that they would stand in front of Les’s bus in protest.